Measurement incompatibility in Bayesian multiparameter quantum estimation: Matrix lower bounds from monotone metrics

 Therefore, by the monotonicity property~\eqref{eq:inner_monotonicity} we finally obtain that

 where now $L_{\boldsymbol{u}}$ is a generic PM operator obtained as

 where we have also introduced PM operators for each original parameter, satisfying the equations $E_{\rho_0}( L_i ) = \bar{\rho}_i$.
-Such PM operators are generalisation of the symmetric version introduced in the main text in terms of the map $E_{\rho , \mathrm{S}}$.
+Such PM operators generalise the symmetric version introduced in the main text in terms of the map $E_{\rho , \mathrm{S}}$.
 For example, they also include the operators introduced in Ref.~\cite[Theorem~8]{Zhang2024g}, where they are called ``$\lambda$ logarithmic derivatives''.

 From the inequality in Eq.~\eqref{eq:genericPMineq}, the lower bound for the scalar introduced before immediately follows: